input-output-hk/daedalus/README.md

 [cache]: https://github.com/input-output-hk/cardano-sl/blob/3dbe220ae108fa707b55c47e689ed794edf5f4d4/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md#nix-build-mode-recommended

+### Bumping dependency repositories

+Dependency repositories can be bumped using `niv`.
+This tool is provided running `nix-shell -A devops`

+#### Basic niv usage

+* `niv update iohk-nix`: update iohk-nix to latest of current branch
+* `niv update iohk-nix -b my-branch`: update iohk-nix to latest of `my-branch`
+* `niv show`: list all dependencies managed with niv

+niv manages dependencies for all dependent repositories including:

+* cardano-wallet
+* iohk-nix
+* nixpkgs

 #### Pure Nix installer build

 This will use nix to build a Linux installer.
 Using the [IOHK binary